par12005/TPPS/docs/source/user_pages/page_4.rst

 Genotype
 ========

-Genotype fields are only visible when 'Genotype', 'Genotype x Phenotype', 'Genotype x Environment', or 'Genotype x Phenotype x Environment' was selected from 'Data Type' in `Study Design`_.

-* Genotype Marker Type: checkboxes - The types of genotype markers: 'SNPs', 'SSRs/cpSSRs', 'Other'.
+* Genotype Marker Type: checkboxes - The types of genotype markers: 'SNPs', 'SSRs/cpSSRs', 'Indels', 'Other'.
 Select all that apply.
 * SNPs Information fields are only visible and required when 'SNPs' was selected from 'Genotype Marker Type'.

    * Experimental Design: drop-down menu - The experimental design: 'GBS', 'Targeted Capture', 'Whole Genome Resequencing', 'RNA-Seq', 'Genotyping Array'